SpeakUp! is not about focusing on the problems. It’s about focusing on the universal solution of speaking up and getting help.

-SpeakUp!’s youth-driven, experiential and interactive program changes the culture of communication in our homes and schools to one where teens can talk openly, honestly and without judgment about difficult topics with adults in their lives and get guidance and support.
+SpeakUp!’s youth-driven, experiential and interactive program changes the culture of communication in our homes and schools to one where teens can talk openly, honestly and without judgment about difficult topics with adults in their lives for guidance and support.

 SpeakUp! works in partnership with a wide range of middle and high schools.
 Each school begins by creating a large SpeakUp!
 Leadership Team.
-(Larger co-ed schools run their own programs and some single sex smaller schools partner with other schools).
 Through a series of pre-meetings, student leaders identify tough-to-talk-about topics, develop the skills to talk honestly about the realities of their lives and plan their SpeakUp! event.
 These evening events open with a brief session on the importance of speaking up, which is followed immediately by the breakout sessions.
-In these sessions, youth, educators and parents come together (family members are not in the same breakout session) for small group facilitated conversations on topics of their choice such as stress, drugs and alcohol, mental health, relationships and social media.
-SpeakUp! provides opportunities to continue the conversation through our Parent Coffee Series and our Transitions to College Program.
+In these sessions, youth, school adults, and parenting adults come together (family members are not in the same breakout session) for small group facilitated conversations on topics of their choice such as stress, drugs and alcohol, mental health, relationships and social media.
+SpeakUp! provides opportunities to continue the conversation through our Parenting Adult Coffee Series and Youth Mental Health First Aid.

 SpeakUp!’s proven program helps teens feel less alone, more confident in speaking up and more willing to ask for help.
-It provides the opportunity for students to tell parents and educators how to communicate in ways that make it more likely their teenagers will talk to them about difficult topics.
+It provides the opportunity for students to tell parenting adults and school adults how to communicate in ways that make it more likely their teenagers will talk to them about difficult topics.
 It helps schools be seen as places where students can be themselves, speak up and find guidance and support.
-SpeakUp! is recognized and supported as a best-in-class strength based youth development organization.Register for an Upcoming SpeakUp!
+SpeakUp! is recognized and supported as a best-in-class strength-based youth development organization.Register for an Upcoming SpeakUp!
 Event

 Continue the Conversation